offbynull/learn/Math/input/input.md

 @endditaa
 ```

 Rather than testing each number one-by-one, it's faster to start with a number range and narrow / tweak it until you converge to the answer.
-That is, start with an arbitrary lower-bound and an upper-bound and test both.
+That is, start with an arbitrary lower-bound and upper-bound and test both.
 If the product is...

 * within the bound, narrow the number range by some amount.
 * above the bound, move the range down.